 10. Tony’s Pasta

-The recipe for Tony’s pasta came from a former colleague.
-It’s a snap to make, and freezes beautifully.
-I freeze the leftovers in individual portions, and vacuum seal them once frozen.
-Tony’s Pasta is delicious served over noodles or other types of pasta.
+The recipe for Tony’s Pasta came from a former colleague.
+It’s a snap to make and freezes beautifully.
+I freeze the leftovers in individual portions and vacuum seal them once frozen.
+Tony’s Pasta is delicious and served over noodles or other types of Pasta.

 11. Low Fuss Chicken and Smoked Sausage Gumbo